Zeca (footballer, born 1946)

-Jose Luiz Ferreira Rodrigues (born July 6, 1946) is a former Brazilian football player and manager.
+Jose Luiz Ferreira Rodrigues (born July 6, 1946) is a Brazilian former football player and manager.

 Coaching career

 In 1997, Zeca signed with Japan Football League club Kawasaki Frontale and became a goalkeeper coach.
 In 1999, the club joined new league J2 League and won the champions.
-He also managed 1 game as caretaker in J.League Cup in April.
+He also managed one game as caretaker in J.League Cup in April.
 In 2000, the club was promoted to J1 League and he became a new manager.
-However the club won only 2 matches in first 10 matches and he was sacked in May.
+However the club won only two matches in first ten matches and he was sacked in May.